jcclose1/Basic_AWS_EC2/README.md

 # Part 2 - Set up Environment on the EC2 Instance

 ### 1. SSH to the instance
-Navigate to **aws_tutorial** where you stored key_pair.pem.
-On the command line enter the following:
+Using your command-line tool, navigate to **aws_tutorial** where you stored key_pair.pem.
+Enter the following:

 `ssh -i <PATH_TO_PEM> ec2-user@ec2-xx-xxx-xx-xxx.eu-west-1.compute.amazonaws.com`